abhishekkumar1437/Loan-Price-Prediction/README.md

 # Classifiers-Algo-in-ML
-This project is completed on IBM Watson studio which is assignment of coursera Machine Learning Project.
+####This project is completed on IBM Watson studio which is assignment of coursera Machine Learning Project.

-This project hav classifiers- Algorithms as listed following.
+##This project hav classifiers- Algorithms as listed following.
-1. Linear regression
+- Linear regression
-2. Logistic regression
+- Logistic regression
-3. Support Vector Machine
+- Support Vector Machine
-4. Random forest
+- Random forest
-5. Naive bayes
+- Naive bayes
+## How to run
+- Download the code
+- Open your jupyter notebook
+- Upload the code on Notebook and run